jabl/syshwinfo/README.rst

 Installation
 ============

 Run ``python setup.py install``, or just copy the files wherever necessary.
-In order to use the server+agent system you can edit hwinfoserver.py to set the DBFILE variable to point to where you want to store the database (a single file in GNU DBM format).
+In order to use the server+agent system you can edit hwinfoserver.py to set the DBFILE variable to point to where you want to store the database (a single file in sqlite 3.x format).
 The default is in the current directory where the server is run.
 Then run the syshwinfo.py script in agent mode, optionally giving it the URL of the server, e.g. ``syshwinfo.py -a -s http://192.168.0.1/path/to/hwinforpc.cgi``.
 The default URL is ``http://localhost:8000``, which is also the URL when hwinfoserver.py is started directly from the command line without a web server.